prillcode/payload-enhanced/README.md

 General deployment steps (without Coolify or another Auto deployment dashboard):

-- **Database Migration**: Switch from local SQLite to a production database by updating your `.env` file with either PostgreSQL (recommended) or MySQL/MariaDB connection details
+- **Database Configuration**: Update your production `.env` with your PostgreSQL connection details (development and production now use the same database technology)
 - **Environment Variables**: Update your production `.env` with your database URI (e.g., `DATABASE_URI=postgresql://username:password@host:port/database` or `DATABASE_URI=mysql://username:password@host:port/database`)
 - **Build Process**: Run `pnpm build` to create the production build
 - **File Upload**: Upload your built application files to your server